Country of Origin: Greece

 - Validation using CH mock-ups.

-- As proof of applicability, multi modal measurements of CH objects during conservation processes will be performed using developed device.
+- As a proof of the system applicability, the measurements of CH objects during conservation processes and exposition to environmental changes will be performed.

 - Małgorzata Kujawińska (WUT)

 - Saha, S., A. Papanikolaou, J. Martusewicz and R. Sitnik (2020): Augmented Reality in Tracking the Surface Geometry Change of Cultural Heritage Objects,.
 In: 2020 International Conference on Computational Performance Evaluation (ComPE), Shillong, India, 2020, pp. 537-542, doi: 10.1109/ComPE49325.2020.9200041.